karlsen-network/karlsen-check-txs-example/README.md

-# Example for understanding Kaspa TX acception
+# Example for understanding Karlsen TX acception

 Run main.py it shows you the following output: